-Are you looking for a dog bite attorney in Chicago?
-If your loved one was attacked by a dog in the neighborhood, out in the city without any provocation, you may be able to file an Illinois dog bite lawsuit.
-Our dog bite lawyers in Chicago have more than 70 years of experiencing helping individuals from all walks of life recover compensation due to the negligence of individuals who should have known and acted better, leading to another party getting injured in what would have been preventable circumstances.
+Are you looking for a dog bite attorney?
+If your loved one was attacked by a dog in the neighborhood, out in the city without any provocation, you may be able to file a dog bite lawsuit.
+Our dog bite lawyers have more than 70 years of experiencing helping individuals from all walks of life recover compensation due to the negligence of individuals who should have known and acted better, leading to another party getting injured in what would have been preventable circumstances.
 Please call us NOW at 1 (773) 825-3547 for your 100% FREE and no-commitment consultation into your loved one’s options for legal justice and compensation.

 Children’s Dog Bite Statistics

 According to statistics, over 50 percent of all children under the age of 12 have been bitten by a canine.
 In addition, 50 percent of all such dog bites tend to occur either within the neighborhood or the family home.
 Dog bites are typically inflicted on a child’s head, face and neck.
 Toddlers make up the bulk of children getting treated at emergency rooms due to dog bites.
 Dog bites are painful, traumatic, and the accompanying rabies shots, stitches and sometimes, plastic surgery, may be emotionally traumatizing and memorable for all the wrong reasons.